aisepucrio/stnl-dataminer-api/README.md

 3. The `project_key` must correspond to an existing project in the provided Jira domain.
 4. If `start_date` and `end_date` aren't specified, all available issues will be mined.
 5. If no `issuetypes` are specified, all issue types will be mined.
-6. Dates must be in 'yyy-MM-dd' format.
+6. Dates must be in "yyyy-MM-dd" or "yyyy-MM-dd HH:mm" format.

 ## Data Storage